-Field practicum settings in the first year must offer student experiences with individuals and families, groups, communities and organizations which afford opportunities to do organizational planning.
+Field practicum settings must offer student experiences with individuals and families, groups, communities and organizations which afford opportunities to do organizational planning.

-In order for students to register for SWRK 7900 the student must meet the following criteria: The student must have successfully completed SWRK 6900 & 6901.
-Success is defined by getting a grade of "B" or better for SWRK 6900 & 6901, receiving a passing grade from the field instructor/supervisor from their agency practicum and completing the requisite 450 hours in the field practicum.
-The student must also have completed the foundation year courses (that would be all 6000 level courses) prior to being given permission by their advisor to register for SWRK 7900.
+In order for students to register for SWRK 7900 the student must meet the following criteria:

+- The student must also have completed SWRK 6100, SWRK 6102, and SWRK 6103 - The student must have received a "B" or higher in SWRK 6900 & SWRK 6901. - Received a passing score from their SWRK 6900/6901 field supervisor - Completed the requisite 450 hours in the field practicum.

-During the second year concentration, students are placed in a different setting consistent with advanced requirements of the social work practice courses.
+During the concentration semesters, students are placed in a different setting consistent with advanced requirements of the social work practice courses.
 Students will learn to apply multiple assessment and intervention theories and practice models in micro, mezzo and macro settings.
 Students will have opportunities to do macro activities that support the delivery of social services.
-Field practicum in both years will be expected to support the goals articulated by the program.
-In the second year field practicum the emphasis will be on developing cultural competence.
+Field practicum sites are expected to support the goals articulated by the program.
 Agencies will be expected to provide students with increasingly complex relationship building situations and experiences with diverse, vulnerable client populations requiring multilevel interventions.